 What to Expect from Your SBA Loan Disbursement

-When you apply for a loan, the disbursement process doesn’t necessarily end at your loan closing.
-You’ll need to understand how and when you’ll receive your small business loan funds.
-In the case of SBA 7(a) and Community Advantage loans, you won’t get your loan disbursement in one big check, but rather in “controlled disbursements.”
+When you apply for a business loan, you won’t necessarily get your funds right after your loan closing.
+This is usually the case for U.S. Small Business Administration (SBA) loans.
+For example, with SBA 7(a) and Community Advantage loans, you won’t get your loan disbursement in one big check, but rather in “controlled disbursements.”

-Lenders choose to disburse business loan funds in pieces because it keeps you accountable for how you use the funding.
-It also helps them to steer you into spending your own money and investors’ money before the loan funds are used.
+Lenders choose to release loan funds in pieces because it keeps you accountable for how you use the funding.
+It also encourages you to spend your own money and investors’ money before the loan funds are used.

-There are key steps that you’ll need to take to prove your business is ready for the next loan disbursement, and to keep your project and business on track.
+A common issue business owners face in this situation is delays in disbursements.
+Follow the key steps outlined here to prove your business is ready for the next loan disbursement, and keep your project and business on track.

-There are several items that lenders will likely want you to pay for yourself or with investor funds, including the cost of your lease deposit and some of your developmental costs, among others.
+There are several items that lenders will want you to pay for yourself or with investor funds, including the cost of your lease deposit and some of your developmental costs, among others.
+This is the amount of equity that you and your lender agreed would be spent before you receive funds from your loan.
 They’ll also want to see that any proposed investor funding has been deposited into your business’s bank account and that all of it (or nearly all of it) has been spent before they begin their disbursements.

-• Construction/renovation: These loan disbursements are usually made directly to your construction contractor according to their invoices.
-In certain circumstances, they can be paid directly to your business as a reimbursement in case you paid those invoices in advance from your business account.
-With each disbursement, the lender will need some documentation that shows the progress that has been made and the percent of completion to ensure that the construction work stays on budget.
+• Construction/renovation: These loan disbursements are made directly to your construction contractor according to their invoices.
+If you paid those invoices in advance from your business account, you could also receive a disbursement as a reimbursement.
+With each disbursement, your lender will need some documentation that shows the progress being made and the percentage completed to ensure that the construction work stays on budget.

 • Machinery, equipment, furniture, and fixtures: The next cost to consider is machinery and equipment.
 You’ll want to time when you buy or lease your equipment and machinery well into the construction period so that payment isn’t delayed.

-• Startup expenses and working capital: Business loans can be used to fund working capital and startup expenses.
-Working capital, in this context, means the proceeds from the loan that are used to pay for all your business’s regular operating costs while revenues ramp-up to a point where you can cover these costs.
+• Startup expenses and working capital: As your business gets started, you’ll move into a new phase of disbursements to cover your working capital needs.
+More than likely, you’ll be using the proceeds from your loan to pay for your business’s regular operating costs while revenues ramp-up to a point where you can cover these costs.

 Because working capital covers many small and frequently occurring expenses, this portion of your business loan isn’t based upon fulfilling individual transactions.
-Instead, lenders will often disburse working capital in monthly or quarterly pieces, reviewing a profit and loss statement each time to see how your business is proceeding towards reaching that break-even point.
+Instead, lenders will often make working capital disbursements on a monthly or quarterly basis.
+Your lenders will review your profit and loss statement each time to see how your business is progressing towards reaching that break-even point.

-There are a few reasons why a loan disbursement may be delayed.
-Let’s take a look at a couple of scenarios where delays in disbursements can happen and why.
+There are a few reasons why a loan disbursement may be delayed, but most are avoidable with proactive communication and preparation.
+Here are a couple of scenarios where delays in disbursements can happen and why.

-After the first disbursement, delays can be caused by:
+After the first loan disbursement, delays can be caused by:

 • inadequate documentation on spending

-• changes to what you plan to spend your loan funds on (for example, if you need to make a major adjustment to the construction work
+• changes to how you plan to spend your loan funds (for example, if you need to make a major adjustment to the construction work

 • funds being used for inappropriate purposes, (for example, payments made from the business to the business owners)

-Make sure that you’re keeping complete and detailed documentation, staying with your proposed plan, and using your fund appropriately to keep your disbursements on time.
+It can’t be stated enough: throughout the process you’ll need to make sure that you’re keeping complete and detailed documentation.
+Stick with your proposed plan, and use your funds appropriately to keep your loan disbursements on time.

 Keeping in touch with your lender

-Staying in touch with the loan closing and disbursement team is the number one factor in ensuring that funding is distributed on time.
+Staying in touch with the loan closing and disbursement team is the best way to keep your funding distributed on time.
 The loan closing team is experienced in dealing with all types of situations.
-They’ll be able to advise you on how to best approach changes to your project as they come along and how to provide documents that justify your use of funds.
+They’ll be able to give you advice on how to approach changes to your project as they come along and how to provide documents that justify your use of funds.

 Pursuit can help